Private mountain and ski guide:in

 Freeriding in the Dolomites and then also as a traverse?
 That sounds presumptuous.
 But thanks to the lifts and cable cars of Dolomiti Superski, this is one of the best high-alpine demanding ski traverses in the Alps.
 The ascents are surprisingly short and the descents long and exciting.
 You start with your guide directly at the foot of the Dolomites-Matterhorn, the

 Every skier knows the Zillertal.
-It is easily accessible and offers four terrific ski areas.
-VIVALPIN professional mountain guide and ski instructor Andi Stippler has explored the vast area off-piste in recent winters and has come to the conclusion: The endless freeride descents between Gilfert and Olperer are among the best in the northern Alps and need
+It is easily accessible and offers four magnificent ski areas.
+Vivalpin professional mountain guide and ski instructor Andi Stippler has explored the extensive off-piste area over the past few winters and has come to the conclusion that the endless freeride runs between Gilfert and Olperer are among the best in the northern Alps: The endless freeride runs between Gilfert and Olperer are some of the best in the Northern Alps and need no introduction.

 The descent over the "New World" is unparalleled in the Alps and the overall challenge is only something for ski experts with strong nerves.
 You have to assess your skiing skills exactly, because the steepness of 45° in the exposed terrain requires not only an excellent but also a safe skiing technique.
 The rock bar with the vertical rappelling point gives the tour